zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 2. From the Launchpad menu, choose **Instance Manager**.
 3. In the left navigation pane, select **Templates > Overview**.
 4. Select the **F5 Global Default Base** template.
 5. Select **Save As** and enter a name for the cloned template.
-In this example, we'll call the cloned template *Upstream Augment Template*.
+In this example, we'll call the cloned template **HTTP Upstream Base Template**.

 ## Step 2: Make the cloned template editable

 Because the F5 Global Default Base template's state is **Ready for Use**, any clones made of that template will have the same state.
-We want to make modifications to our cloned template, **Upstream Augment Template**, so we need to make that template editable.
+We want to make modifications to our cloned template, **HTTP Upstream Base Template**, so we need to make that template editable.

 To edit the metadata details for a template:

-1. On the **Templates > Overview** page, locate **Upstream Augment Template**.
+1. On the **Templates > Overview** page, locate **HTTP Upstream Base Template**.
 In the **Actions** column, select the ellipsis (three dots), then choose **Edit**.
 2. In the **Description** box, enter a new description for the template.
 For example, "Round-robin base template."
 3. Select **Draft** for the state.
 4. Select **Submit**.

 ## Step 3: Pare down the base template

-The Upstream Augment Template at this point includes more details than we require.
+The HTTP Upstream Base Template at this point includes more details than we require.
 For the purposes of this tutorial, we only want to create the HTTP upstreams, HTTP upstream servers with their ports, and leave the ExecTemplateAugments to injecting an augment template.
 This means we can remove extraneous settings like the advanced metrics module and stream block.

-1. On the **Templates > Overview** page, select **Upstream Augment Template**.
+1. On the **Templates > Overview** page, select **HTTP Upstream Base Template**.
 This displays the templates files and their contents.
 2. Select **base.tmpl**.
 3. Copy and paste the following contents into the base.tmpl file, then select **Save** (disk icon).